 Literary Programs

-Zeina Azzam, Poet Laureate, City of Alexandria, will lead the “Poem in Your Pocket Celebration,” on Thursday, April 17, 6:30 p.m. at the Athenaeum, (201 Prince Street).
+Thursday, April 24, 6:30 p.m.
+The new Poet Laureate for the City of Alexandria will lead the “Poem in Your Pocket Celebration” will host this event at the Athenaeum, (201 Prince Street).
 The formal program begins at 7 p.m.
-She will be joined by winning poets of the 2024 DASHing Words in Motion poetry contest, who will have their poems displayed inside the DASH buses and trolleys in April through August.
+The Poet Laureate will be joined by winning poets of the 2025 DASHing Words in Motion poetry contest, who will have their poems displayed inside the DASH buses and trolleys in April.
 Limited seating will be available, so reservations are encouraged.
 If you wish to read a poem, or to make a reservation email poet@alexandriava.gov.

 Alexandria’s DASHing Words in Motion - Poems selected, Poets Named